Lasso Inference for High-Dimensional Time Series: Analysis of Finite-Sample Performance

 We test whether $x_t$ Granger causes $y_t$ by regressing $y_t$ on the first and second lag of $\boldsymbol{z}_t$.
 To this end, we test the null hypothesis $A^{(1,2)}_{1}=A^{(1,2)}_2=0$ by using the Wald test statistic in \cref{eq:Wald}, with $\hat{\boldsymbol{b}}_H=\left(0,\hat{A}^{(1,2)}_{1},0\dots0,\hat{A}^{(1,2)}_{2},0\dots0\right)'$, $H=\left\lbrace2,N/2+1\right\rbrace$, and $\hat{A}^{(1,2)}_{1}$, $\hat{A}^{(1,2)}_{2}$ obtained by regressing $y_t$ on $\left(\boldsymbol{z}_{t-1}',\boldsymbol{z}_{t-2}'\right)'$.
 We reject the null hypothesis when the statistic exceeds $\chi^2_{2,0.05}\approx5.99$.

 We start by discussing the size of the test in \Cref{tab:VAR}.
-Overall, the empirical sizes exceed the nominal size of 5\%.
-The discrepancy between both increases as $N$ increases.
-We see the that performance is generally worse (i.e. rejection rate further from 5\%) for larger $N$, and that growing $T$ does not appear to improve it.
-In fact, performance decreases with $T$ for all values until $T=1000$ where a small improvement occurs.
-However, the changes in performance are rather small, with most rejection rates laying around 8-10\%.
-The power of the test displays near uniform behaviour, increasing with both $N$ and $T$, reaching the maximum at $T=1000$ and this regardless of the value for $N$.
+Overall, the empirical sizes exceed the nominal size of 5\%, with performance generally not improving for larger sample sizes.
+In particular, rejection rates slightly deteriorate for larger $N$.
+However, the observed changes in performance across $N$ and $T$ are rather small and may be due to simulation randomness.
+The power of the test increases with both $N$ and $T$, reaching 1 at $T=1000$ regardless of the value for $N$.